Drockio/NaturalJavascript/README.md

 # Greens

-Konnecktive site for selling greens
+Konnektive site for selling greens

 ## Getting Started
 Download the [production version][min] or the [development version][max].